Imadh-Ifham/SmartBin/server/src/modules/payment/tests/tests.md

 		helpers
 			✓ calculateOverweight returns excess and fee
 			✓ applyDiscount clamps and computes totals
+		getInvoicesByUserId
+			✓ returns list of invoices mapped with id
 ```

 - Coverage usually shows `invoice.service.ts` at or near 100%.